c19witness/uk-covid19-inquiry/index.rst

 The UK Covid-19 Inquiry was set up to “examine the UK’s response to and impact of the Covid-19 pandemic, and learn lessons for the future”, chaired by Baroness Heather Hallett, a former Court of Appeal judge.

+The inquiry should (by may not) conclude that the UK should have identified primarily airborne transmission then tactically and strategically mitigated for it.
+The inquiry may not conclude this, so we're getting that in writing while the inquiry is underway.

 There were many questions not asked to witnesses as they testified.
 Some pertain to the predominant transmission mechanism (:outline:`airborne` / :outline:`aerosols`).
 Like many, the UK government was at times talking up :outline:`droplets` and fomites (and the ambiguous ":outline:`close contact`") mechanism of transmission (likely incorrect).
 With that a safe distance of two meters, and